Ana Fernández / SEO

 • Create content that can be cited, summarized, or incorporated into generative results without losing context.

-• Write with precision so that models recognize your thematic authority.
+• Write with precision so that models recognize your topical authority.

-• Optimize your pages not only for traditional crawlers, but for models that evaluate semantic coherence beyond keyword matching.
+• Optimize your pages not just for traditional crawlers, but for models that evaluate semantic coherence beyond keyword matching.

-• Avoid ambiguities that lead to incorrectly generated answers about your brand, your products or your industry.
+• Avoid ambiguities that lead to incorrectly generated answers about your brand, products, or industry.

-In addition, if you integrate a model as part of your stack (for example, as a conversational assistant, recommendation engine, or support system), you need to train it or feed it with content structured, clear, redundant where necessary, and adjusted to the probabilistic operation of LLMs.
+Furthermore, if you integrate a model as part of your stack (for example, as a conversational assistant, recommendation engine, or support system), you need to train or feed it with content that is structured, clear, redundant where necessary, and aligned with the probabilistic functioning of LLMs.

-In short: Content that cannot be understood by an LLM cannot be used, indexed, cited or effectively integrated into the new interfaces for searching and consuming information.
-Understanding how an LLM works is the new digital literacy for those who create impactful content.
+In summary: content that cannot be understood by an LLM will not be able to be used, indexed, cited, or integrated effectively in the new search and information consumption interfaces.
+Understanding how an LLM works is the new digital literacy for those creating high-impact content.

-An LLM is, first and foremost, a linguistic prediction model.
-He doesn't think, but he simulates.
-It does not seek, but associates.
-He doesn't reason like a human, but he can produce text with logic, clarity, and purpose if given good material.
+An LLM is, above all, a linguistic prediction model.
+It does not think, but it simulates.
+It does not search, but it associates.
+It does not reason like a human, but it can produce text with logic, clarity, and purpose if given good material.

-Understanding how they work is the first step in using their potential wisely.
+Understanding how they work is the first step toward using their potential intelligently.
 Especially if your work depends on creating, structuring, or amplifying content that these models are going to read, process, or even generate.